-DocuWest’s objective is to present our audiences with the stories that are not only astonishing and jarring, but awe-inspiring, and thought provoking enough to enable more dialogue and discourse to take place over the people, events or subjects presented in each film.
-It is our goal to see the DocuWest Film Festival become the premier documentary film festival in the West.
+DDFF's objective is to present our audiences with the stories that are not only astonishing and jarring, but awe-inspiring and thought provoking enough to encourage more dialogue and discourse to take place by, over and between, the people, events or subjects attending each screening, or presented in each film.

-We look forward to receiving your submission to the DocuWest Film and Music Festival.
+We look forward to receiving your submission to the Denver Documentary Film Festival.

-Selected documentary features, Medium length and short films participate in the Festival’s three competitive sections, the winners of which are chosen by special juries.
+Selected documentary features, Medium length and short films participate in the Festival’s three competitive sections, which are chosen by special juries.

-We present the "Women Who Doc" award, presented by Barbara Bridges, to one filmmaker in each of our three categories.
-We are proud to have Barbara, who heads, "Women + Film", in Denver, be a part of the festival.
+We present the "Women Who Doc" award to a filmmaker in each of our three categories.

 All submissions are eligible for our Audience Award.
 They are chosen based on ballots submitted by festival audiences, and are presented in the following categories: Documentary feature, medium length, and short Film.

 All films must have been completed after January 1, 2022.